matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ### Wildcards

-- Wildcards are used to build patterns called "regular expressions"
+- Wildcards are used to build patterns called "regular expressions".
-- Anything that matches the pattern will pass as a command line argument to a command
+- Anything that matches the pattern will pass as a command line argument to a command.
-- `*` - matches anything, regardless of length
+- `*` - matches anything, regardless of length.
-- `?` - matches anything, but just for one place
+- `?` - matches anything, but just for one place.
-- `[]`` - matches just one place, but allows you to specify options
+- `[]`` - matches just one place, but allows you to specify options.

 ```console
 ls Documents/ Downloads/ Pictures/